Conflict of Interest

 The Accreditation Council for Continuing Medical Education (ACCME) defines a conflict of interest as:

-All planners and presenters complete a disclosure form.
+- All planners and presenters must complete a disclosure form.

 - Conflicts of interest may be resolved by asking for clarification of the conflict or having the presentation peer reviewed and found compliant.
-If a conflict of interest cannot be resolved, the planning committee member or presenter may be asked to change the content, control of the content, or as a last resort, be replaced.
+If a conflict of interest cannot be resolved, the planning committee member or presenter may be asked to change the content, the control of the content or, as a last resort, the presenter may be replaced.

 - Disclosure of all relationships and the resolution of conflicts of interest will be provided to the CME participants in advance of the activity.